RobTillaart/DAC8571/README.md

 The DAC8571 has one 16 bit DAC.
 The output value can be set from 0..65535.
 This results in a voltage which depends on a reference voltage Vref (datasheet).
+At power up it always will start with a value of zero.

-The DAC8571 has a temporary register in which a value can be preloaded to be used later.
+The DAC8571 has a temporary register in which a value can be preloaded.
 This can be used to change the DAC at a later moment.

-**Not supported** is the broadcast function to change multiple DAC8571 (and compatibles) at the same moment.
+**Not supported** is the broadcast function to change multiple DAC8571 (and compatibles) at the same moment by using this temporary register.

+As said the library is experimental need to be tested with hardware.
+Feedback is always welcome, please open an issue.

 #### Compatibles